erinstrybis/rlc-site/content/worship.md

 The Sunday School Program at Resurrection serves pre-school through adolescent students.
 From September through May, classes are held each Sunday from 9:45-10:40 a.m.
 We have a wonderful team of teachers dedicated to making Sunday School a fun and educational experience.
 During Sunday School children enjoy singing, learning, praying, crafting, baking and snacking together.

 ## Announcements
 Every week during worship, we learn about ways we can serve here at RLC and in our community.
-Here's our recent announcements.
+[Email the office](mailto:office@rlclakeview.com) to submit any announcements or prayer requests.